 - Helps them to start seeing data/results quickly, instead of staring at the blank interface

-With the definition out of the way, let’s take a look at the journey your typical user takes from signup to becoming a paying customer (which is the ultimate goal of your onboarding process).
+With the definition out of the way, let’s look at the journey your typical user takes from signup to becoming a paying customer (which is the goal of your onboarding process).

 How Users Get Started with a SaaS Product (and How You Can Onboard Them to Do It)